ricsanfre/pi-cluster/docs/_docs/logging.md

 ---

 ELK Stack (Elaticsearch - Logstash - Kibana) enables centralized log monitoring of IT infrastructure.
-As an alternative EFK stack (Elastic - Fluentd - Kibana) can be used, where Fluentd, or its lightweight version Fluentbit, is used instead of Logstash for doing the collection and parsing of logs.
+As an alternative EFK stack (Elastic - Fluentd - Kibana) can be used, where Fluentd, or its lightweight version Fluentbit, is used instead of Logstash for doing the collection, parsing and aggregation of logs.

 EFK stack will be deployed as centralized logging solution for the K3S cluster, and to collect the logs of externals cluster nodes, i.e.: `gateway`.

 ![K3S-EFK-Architecture](/assets/img/efk_logging_architecture.png)

-{{site.data.alerts.note}}
-This document contain instructions to install the two logs collector alternatives: Fluentd and Fluentbit.
-Final solution is based on Fluentbit because it consumes less memory resources from our Raspberry Pis.
-{{site.data.alerts.end}}

 ## ARM/Kubernetes support